michaelnny/alpha_zero/README.md

 Based on above statistics and observation, it could take 400*10=4000 minutes, which is 66 hours (~3 days) for the agent to converge to a suboptimal policy.
 But you can tune the hyper parameters to suit your own environment.
 For example the number of actors, batch size, train delay.

-One additional note is that if we really want to train a strong player, we need to increse the neural network capacity by using larger number of planes in the Conv2d layers and more res-blocks.
+One additional note is that if we really want to train a strong player, we need to increase the neural network capacity by using larger number of planes in the Conv2d layers and more res-blocks.

 ## Quick start